International Medieval Congress (IMC) 2019

 - Text and/as object

-The Call for Papers for IMC 2019 can be viewed in full here.
+The full Call for Papers for IMC 2019 is available.

 For further queries, see the IMC 2019 website, or contact IMC staff: